g1mv/density/README.md

 DENSITY is a free C99, open-source, BSD licensed compression library.

 It is focused on high-speed compression, at the best ratio possible.
+Streaming is fully supported.
-DENSITY features a buffer and stream API to enable quick integration in any project.
+DENSITY features a buffer and a stream API to enable quick integration in any project.

 Benchmarks
 ----------